maxmouchet/net-ops/README.md

 t.work
 ```

-However you may want to run several tasks in parallel to speed up things.
+However, you may want to run several tasks in parallel to speed up things.
 You can do that thanks to [thread/pool](https://github.com/meh/ruby-thread):

 ```ruby
 hosts = %w( host1 host2 host3 )